 I totally get that setting up your website may not seem that easy if you are a first timer, what with hosting choices, content management systems, analytics and the rest…but believe me, once you get your head around the practical steps to get your site live you will see what I mean when I say the real work only starts once your site is live.

-We’ve tried to make this initial setup as easy as possible with our 4 step tutorial on creating a blog.
+We’ve tried to make this initial setup as easy as possible with our 4 step tutorial on how to start a blog.
 That really is the best place to start, and infact it does also provide some more advanced tips in step 4: content and marketing.
 Other than this short intro to getting set up, the rest of this article is also dedicated to more advanced tips to make your website much more sophisticated so come back here once your site is up and running.

 Finding a host

 Choosing a host is one of the fundamental decisions you will need to make when setting up your website.
 The choice of host is something that will impact site performance and either make your life easier or more difficult.
 This is why we spend so much time testing all the most popular hosts to see which perform the best in terms of both speed and uptime.
-Checkout the results of our comprehensive testing and see who we recommend.
+Checkout the results of our comprehensive WordPress hosting tests and see who we recommend.

 Gone are the days where you need to create a MySQL database and manually configure these details and others to set up WordPress.
 If you choose one of our recommended hosts you won’t actually have to install WordPress manually at all…